javascript-tutorial/es.javascript.info/1-js/04-object-basics/08-symbol/article.md

 ### Los Symbols son omitidos en for..in

-Las propiedades de Symbol no participan dentro de los ciclos `for..in`.
+Las claves de Symbol no participan dentro de los ciclos `for..in`.

 Por ejemplo: